ramper-labs/InnerBoard-local/README.md

 - ✅ Run health checks

 During initialization you'll be prompted to set a password for your encrypted vault.
+Optionally, the quickstart can save your password to `.env` (plaintext) for convenience; you can decline if you prefer not to store it.

 **That's it!** You're ready to start using InnerBoard-local.